rest-routes/rest-routes-documentation/index.rst

 The custom SQL query that you will save here, will be performed from the custom endpoint and then rendered as output.

+.. note:: You can also use placeholders in order to replace them with the value passed through custom URL parameters.
+All you need to do is to wrap them with %%.
+Your query would look like "SELECT * FROM wp_posts WHERE ID=%post_id%", where post_id is the custom URL parameter you previously configured for your endpoint and is now passing when calling the endpoint.

 .. _`query groups`:

 Query Groups